ARK British Virgin Islands

 SELECTED BVI LAWS & LEGISLATION

-By no means is this list all inclusive of the laws governing the marine resources of the British Virgin Islands.
-The VI Government is working towards strengthening existing environmental legislation, policies and increasing the number of Protected Areas.
-This page will be updated as those are passed through Cabinet.
-If there are any laws you are wondering about, contact us and we can add it to the page.
+The Government of the Virgin Islands is currently reviewing strengthened environmental legislation and policies.
+This page will be updated as amendments and new legislation are passed through Cabinet and published in the Gazette.
+If there are any laws you are wondering about, contact us and we can add them to the page.

 Laws protecting coral reefs & seagrass beds

-ANCHORING, FISHING, USING A MOORING WITHOUT A PERMIT, COMMERCIAL FILMING OR REMOVING ARTIFACTS from the RMS Wreck of the Rhone Marine Park is strictly prohibited
+ANCHORING, FISHING, USING A MOORING WITHOUT A PERMIT, COMMERCIAL FILMING OR REMOVING ARTIFACTS from the RMS Wreck of the Rhone Marine Park is strictly prohibited unless authorised by the National Parks Trust of the Virgin Islands.

-(Marine Parks & Prohibited Areas Regulations, 1991)
+(Virgin Islands National Parks Act, 2006; Marine Parks & Prohibited Areas Regulations, 1991)

 Picture

-SHELLS AND CORAL ON THE APPENDIX 1 CITES LIST may not be removed from the Territory and you may be stopped either in the BVI or at your destination, check the CITES website for more information:Convention on the International Trade of Endangered Species
+SHELLS AND CORAL ON THE APPENDIX 1 CITES LIST may not exported from the Territory without the appropriate permits.
+Items may be seized in the BVI or at your destination.
+Check the official CITES species database before travelling.
+Convention on the International Trade of Endangered Species

 (VI Fishery Regulations, 2003 Sec.
 28)